ef15c/oberon_stm32f4/README.md

 Libraries can now include many procedures and only the ones used in the program will be placed in the generated firmware.

-A new example includind a bootloader and code in RAM feature has been added (bootloader and sDiary)
+A new example including a bootloader and code in RAM feature has been added (bootloader and sDiary).

 ## Hardware
 The base board PCB can be ordered [here](https://www.pcbway.com/project/shareproject/Oberon_STM32F429I_DISCO_station_af64426e.html)